What Happened

 - 27.5% strikeout rate

-- Contract Status: Soto is under arbitration and will become a free agent after the 2025 season.
+- Contract Status: Soto is making $5.35 million and is set to become a free agent after the playoffs.

 Multiple Perspectives